Elveta

 Jämtkraft

-At Jämtkraft, you can activate the customer port yourself by filling out the form here.
-In the form, you can choose between RJ12 or RJ45 ports.
-We recommend selecting RJ12 for the fastest data speed and the best real-time performance.
+At Jämtkraft you can activate the customer port yourself by filling in the form here.
+The form includes a choice of port, RJ12 or RJ45.
+We recommend choosing RJ12 for the fastest data speed and best real-time experience.

 Kalmar Energi

-At Kalmar Energi, you need to contact their customer service for activation assistance, phone 0480-45 11 45.
+At Kalmar Energi you need to contact their customer service to get help with activation, phone 0480-45 11 45.

 Mälarenergi

-At Mälarenergi, you can activate the customer port yourself on Mitt Mälarenergi.
+At Mälarenergi you can activate the customer port yourself on My Mälarenergi.

 Skellefteå Kraft

-At Skellefteå Kraft, you can activate the customer port yourself on My Pages by clicking on "Anläggningsinfo och avtal" (Facility Info and Agreements).
+At Skellefteå Kraft you can activate the customer port yourself on My Pages and click on ”Installation info and agreements”.

 Tekniska Verken

-At Tekniska Verken, you can activate the customer port yourself on My Pages.
-Scroll down to the section titled "What do you want to do?", click on "Order or book services" and then click "Order" next to "Order activation of HAN port".
+At Tekniska Verken you can activate the customer port yourself on My pages.
+Scroll down to the heading "What do you want to do?", click "Order or book services" and click "Order" next to "Order activation of HAN port"

 Vattenfall